What Is Angina Pectoris?

 The pain or inconvenience in the chest :

 - Occurs when the heart needs to work harder, mostly during physical exertion.

 - A series of pain tends to occur.
 However, it does not come by surprise.

-- Normally lasts for a shorter period of time.
+- The pain lasts typically for a shorter period.

-- Usually feels like chest pain that spreads to shoulders, arms, and back.
+- The chest pain radiates to the shoulders, arms, and back.